alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 Intuitively, we take a function defined as a maximum, and introduce quadratic regularization to the maximization problem.

-The first property that we immediately see is that it is indeed an "envelope", meaning, the envelope of $$\phi$$ is  alower bound for $$\phi$$, since we subtract a non-negative term inside the maximum.
+The first property that we immediately see is that it is indeed an "envelope", meaning, the envelope of $$\phi$$ is a lower bound for $$\phi$$, since we subtract a non-negative term inside the maximum.

-Second, the Moeau envelope is _always_ differentiable and smooth:
+Second, the Moreau envelope is _always_ differentiable and smooth:

 $$
 \| \nabla \tilde{\phi}_{\alpha}(\boldsymbol u) - \nabla \tilde{\phi}_{\alpha}(\boldsymbol u + \boldsymbol \delta) \|_2 \leq \frac{1}{\alpha} \| \boldsymbol \delta \|_2